Gordon R. Penman

 Gordon has structured numerous types of acquisitions.
 These include auctions; LBOs; acquisitions and dispositions of product lines, divisions and businesses; and cross-border transactions.
 He has extensive experience representing companies and investors in venture capital and private equity transactions.
-Across these activities, his industry experience includes high tech, biotechnology and healthcare, manufacturing and services, financial services, and marketing services.
+Across these activities, his industry experience includes high tech, biotechnology, medical devices and healthcare, manufacturing, financial services, and marketing services.

 During the past few years, Gordon has spent a great deal of time assisting clients in restructuring their businesses to address the challenging economics of the “new normal” environment.
 He has also been involved in several large business disputes and worked extensively with the Firm’s litigation practice to bring these disputes to successful outcomes.

 As part of Brown Rudnick’s Family Office team, Gordon is also part of collaborative, cross-disciplinary initiatives assisting clients in this area.